keshcss/ARP-Spoofer/README.md

+# Disclaimer
+Please do not attempt this on any network/machine.
+Please make sure that you have permission before performing this ARP-spoofing.
+Acceptable networks to try on is your own home network.
+This is for Educational Purposes.

 # ARP-Spoofer
 This allows your machine to use the MAC address of a target router, giving other computers connected to the network an impression that your machine is the router.
 This allows communication to flow from your targets computer to your computer.